 Please Support DMZ

-All gifts to DMZ are used to meet the daily expenses of this project.
-It takes time to do this work well.
-Your gift enables us to invest that time.
+Providing chaplain support, promoting satyagraha as a means of nonviolent social change, and encouraging demilitarization all require time to do well.
+Your gifts enable me to invest this time.
 Please note that your contributions are not tax-deductible.
-DMZ has not sought corporate or tax-exempt status, believing that we are bound by conscience, not by governmental regulations, rewards, or privileges.
+I have not sought corporate or tax-exempt status, believing that we should be bound by conscience, not by governmental regulations, rewards, or privileges.
+Thank you for your kind generosity!

 Donate by Check

-To support the work of DMZ, please make a gift payable to Clark Hanjian and send to our MAILING ADDRESS.
+To support the work of DMZ, please make a gift payable to Clark Hanjian and send to this MAILING ADDRESS.

 Donate by PayPal